scma1260/rp2024/README.md

-# Robot programming HKA WS 2024
+# Project Assignment: Pushing While Avoiding Obstacles

-This repository contains the code for the robot programming course (the policy learning part) at the University of Applied Sciences Karlsruhe.
+This repository contains the code for the project asigmnment of the robot programming course.

-We will use and update this repository throughout the course.
+The full requirement and task description can be finde [here](Project_Task.md).

 ## Quick start